niklasdewally/graph-transfer-learning/docs/development/style_guide.rst

 Tools
 -----

-Config files for these tools are included in the git repository.

 * Use `ruff` for linting
 * Use `black` for formatting
 * Use `pyre` for typechecking

+(Configuration files for these tools are provided)

 -----
 Style
 -----

 * Write typed Python where possible.
-* Use Google-style Docstrings.
+* Use Google-style docstrings.
+* Follow :doc:`Project Structure </introduction/project_structure>`.